WESTERN CIVILIZATION 104B

 1. A reading list applicable to each section of the course outline can be found under Course Assignments below.
 Upon completion of each reading assignment you must submit a two-page typed paper explaining what you learned about history, your society or yourself.
 This reaction paper is from the readings within this packet and in the textbook—not the lecture videos.
 Please note that I am asking for a reaction paper, not a summary of the readings--I have read the material.
 Each paper is worth 10 points.

 2. The assignment sheet lists videopodcasts that must be downloaded from iTunes Ohlone and must be viewed.
 Please note the words “must view.”
 This means that they are required.
 The sound on these may not be good if you use your computer speakers.
-I advise you to listen to them with earphones, especially ones that hve a buil in sound control.
+I advise you to listen to them with earphones, especially ones that have a built in sound control.
 If you prefer not to download them, you can obtain the iTunes videocasts by providing me with two blank DVD disks and an envelope or box with sufficient postage to mail the iTunes videos back to you.
-You will still need to download itunes, if you do not have it on your computer, to view the videocasts.
+You will still need to download iTunes, if you do not have it on your computer, to view the videocasts.
 You can download iTunes free from Apple for a PC or Mac. http://www.apple.com/itunes/download/ Some of the iTunes Video podcast I did, failed.
 In those situations you will need to view applicable video tapes that are on reserve in the library.
 They have been placed on reserve for this class--Dr. Kirshner's Western Civilization 104B Course.
 The lecture videos cannot be taken home.
 Assignments are listed below under Course assignment.
 If any problems arise, please let me know as soon as possible.
 Sometimes new clerks lack familiarity with this course.
 Using the call numbers I have listed with the material should help.
-Last semester, Spring 2010, I placed online mp3's of all the lectures from the 104B course in class.
+In Spring 2010, I placed online mp3's of all the lectures from the 104B course in class.
 However, the sound is not very loud.
 You can hear them OK if you use earphones--especially those that have a built in volume.
 The lectures have not been titled and you will needed to try and corresponded them to the earlier lectures from 2007.
 The list is at: http://www.kirshnerisms.com/Audio2.html

 5. Again let me state that your exams MUST be mini-term papers.
 A term-paper is generally 25 to 30 pages.
 So I will let you decide what a mini-term paper is, but you can be sure it is not 2 or 3 pages.

 6. Your grade will be an exact average of three exams and the sum total of ten two-page reaction papers (worth 10 points each).
 Translation--I will add up the four grades and divide by four.
-Grades are standard, eg. 89.6 to 100 is an A.
+Grades are standard, eg. 89.6 to 100 is an A

 COURSE OUTLINE